-Well-structured and globally active organised crime groups dominate the rising market of payment card fraud in the EU.
+Well-structured and globally active organised crime groups dominate the rising market of payment card fraud in the EU

 FIGURES

-€1.44 BILLION gained by criminals in 2013
+€1.8 BILLION gained by criminals per year

 €1 BILLION fraud in online shopping

 \$1 BILLION lost by airlines per year

-36 BILLION phishing messages sent every year

-HOW DO THEY DO IT?
+36 BILLION phishing messages sent every year HOW DO THEY DO IT?

 Non-cash payment fraud can take different forms.
 Criminals can trigger the execution of payments by using payer information obtained through, for example, phishing, skimming or obtaining information on dedicated websites selling stolen credit card credentials on the darknet.
 Payments can also be fraudulently executed through counterfeit or stolen cards used to pay in stores or withdraw cash in ATMs or through the hacking of information systems to process payments.
-Existing data for card fraud shows that 66% is committed without the presence of the card, by using stolen card credentials.
+Existing data for card fraud shows that 77% is committed without the presence of the card, by using stolen card credentials.
 THE TOTAL INCREASE IN CARD FRAUD

-Within Single European Payment Area (SEPA)

 Current Rules

-The current rules on criminalisation of non-cash payment fraud are set out in the Council Framework Decision 2001/413/JHA dating back to 2001.
+The current rules on criminalisation of non-cash payment fraud are set out in the Council Framework Decision dating back to 2001.
 It has become clear that those rules no longer reflect today's realities and do not sufficiently address new challenges and technological developments such as virtual currencies and mobile payments.

 WHY A NEW LEGISLATION?

-The new Directive to combat fraud and the counterfeiting of noncash means of payment replaces the current Council Framework Decision and provides an effective EU cyber deterrence and criminal law response by:
+The new Directive to combat fraud and the counterfeiting of non-cash means of payment replaces the current Council Framework Decision and provides an effective EU cyber deterrence and criminal law response by: